-Natural gas is the cleanest burning of all the fossil fuels.
+Natural gas is the cleanest burning fossil fuel.
 Composed primarily of methane, the main products of the combustion of natural gas are carbon dioxide and water vapor, the same compounds we exhale when we breathe.
 Coal and oil are composed of much more complex molecules, with a higher carbon ratio and higher nitrogen and sulfur contents.
 This means that when combusted, coal and oil release higher levels of harmful emissions, including a higher ratio of carbon emissions, nitrogen oxides (NOx), and sulfur dioxide (SO2).

 Natural gas is transported through a network of pipelines that begin at natural gas production sites and end at your business.
 Nationally, the natural gas industry spends more than $6 billion each year to maintain the system's excellent safety record.